Office of the Superintendent of Financial Institutions

 This Guideline presents six expected outcomes for FRFIs to achieve through effective third-party risk management.
 These outcomes contribute to the FRFI’s operational and financial resilience and help safeguard its reputation.

 This Guideline should be read in conjunction with applicable legislation and relevant OSFI guidance, including but not limited to, Guideline E-21 on Operational Risk Management, Guideline B-13 on Technology and Cyber Risk Management, and the Corporate Governance Guideline.

-Outcome: Governance and accountability structures are clear with comprehensive risk strategies and frameworks in place to contribute to ongoing operational and financial resilience.
+Outcome: Governance and accountability structures are clear with comprehensive risk strategies and frameworks in place.

-Principle 1: The FRFI is ultimately accountable for all business activities, functions, and services outsourced to third parties and for managing the risks related to third-party arrangements.
+Principle 1: The FRFI is ultimately accountable for managing the risks arising from all types of third-party arrangements.

 The FRFI has the flexibility to arrange its operations in a way that achieves its business and strategic objectives.
-However, the FRFI retains accountability for all its business activities, functions, and services outsourced through third-party arrangements, for data exchanged with the third party or data to which the third party has access, and for managing risks arising from third-party arrangements.
+However, the FRFI retains accountability for business activities, functions, and services outsourced to third parties, for data exchanged with third parties or data to which third-parties have access, and for managing risk arising from third-party arrangements.